5 Questions with Andrea Boutin on ENERGY STAR

 Why are ENERGY STAR products the most efficient in market?

 Strict technical specifications for performance must be met through testing and certification.
 Requirements are constantly increased to make sure that products are truly the best.
-ENERGY STAR qualified products are in the top 15 to 30% of their class for energy performance.
+ENERGY STAR qualified products are in the top 15 to 30 per cent of their class for energy performance.
 Saving power saves you money and reduces your impact on the environment.

 Are all ENERGY STAR products the same?